davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 Ranges, the event itself (along with other Plio-Pleistocene volcanic eruptions in the Coast Ranges) was likely more immediately triggered.

-Rapid uplift of the central California coastal region at ~2 Ma [@Ducea2003b] may have caused decompression of the lower lithosphere.
+Rapid uplift of the central California coastal region at ca. 2 Ma [@Ducea2003b] may have caused decompression of the lower lithosphere.
 However, Neogene dextral faulting provides a more localized mechanism for transient decompression leading to small-volume melting of the mantle lithosphere.